wbyoung/jsi/syllabus.md

 ### Technical abilities

-Technical abilities are skills needed to succeed in web development
+Technical abilities are skills needed to succeed in web development.

 ### Career abilities

-Career abilities are skills needed to have a successful freelance career
+Career abilities are skills needed to have a successful freelance career.

 # Educational Expectations